tylerharter/cs320/grader/README.md

 Now we need to add the s3 credentials for you to be able to read/write submissions.
 You should have been provided with this.
 You need to write it in ~/.aws/credentials.

+Finally, you should update `s3config.json` (or write your own!) for the s3interface to work properly.
+You will likely just need to change the profile name.

+# Running the autograder

 You can now try to run the autograder.
 If you aren't familiar with it's options try the following: